drewkeat/Theatre_Explore/Notes.md

     Item Specific Query Prompt
         1. What year would you like to explore?
             - Query Year
+            - Scrape all productions for year and create Year Object
             - Display all Broadway productions for that year

-        2. What venue would you like to explore?
-            - Query Venue Name
-            - Display all Broadway productions held at that venue
+            - Production Selection Prompt

-        3. What show would you like to explore?
+        2. What show would you like to explore?
-            -Query Show Title  (URL: https://www.broadwayworld.com/search/index.php?search_type%5B%5D=shows&q=SHOW+TITLE+HERE)
+            -Query Show Title
-            -Display all Broadway productions of this title
+            -Scraper searches BroadwayWorld for show title and Creates Show Object -Display all Broadway productions of this title
+            - Production Selection Prompt

+Production Selection Prompt
+    -Ask users if they wish to explore a specific production?
+    -User inputs integer to select which production to investigate further.
+    -Scraper pulls production url and creates production object -Display Production Details
+    -Final Prompt

+Final prompt
+    -Ask users if they wish to explore more
+    -Y => Initial Prompt
+    -N => Exit

 ### Mechanize notes

 `var = Mechanize.new`  Instantiates new Mechanize object

 `page = var.get(URL)` Saves a Mechanize::Page object with data from the webpage

+### Fix notes 05/11/2020

+Todo:

+- Clean Up CLI by building "fake data" in Year,Show, and Production Classes
+- Add module storage for redundant methods